 TRAINING YOUR NEW HIRE

 You can’t just expect people to walk in and take over the job, you absolutely MUST provide quality training!

-You need to train them to:
+You need to train them with phone scripts to:

 - Understand your business and why your clinic are the best

 - How to use your EMR and billing

 - How to book the next appointment AFTER every visit